dean-hildebrand/dean-hildebrand/README.md

 Building production Rails and React systems at GoCanvas, with a focus on AI-powered features and developer-facing APIs.

-Currently working on **Family OS**, a household coordination PWA, in my spare time.

 Relocating to Amsterdam in mid-2026 and open to senior IC roles at remote-first or NL-based product companies.
 EU citizen (German passport) — no sponsorship required.

 ---